uniwebcms/framework/README.md

 ## Why Uniweb Framework?

 **Build plug-and-play Foundations.** Create a Foundation and deploy it across multiple sites.
-When you update components, all connected sites benefit automatically (controlled by per-site versioning policy).
+When you update components, all connected sites benefit automatically.

 **Components without the complexity.** A lightweight JavaScript engine runs in every site and provides all the typical code – localization, analytics, data fetching, forms, uploads.
 You just write components that receive preprocessed content and render it.